saharshmaloo/cronos/README.md

 - **On-demand conversation**: Message it any time for accountability, task prioritization, or a reality check.
 - **Pause logic**: If you don't respond to 2 consecutive hourly prompts, it backs off for 8 hours.
 The moment you message it, prompts resume.
 - **Context-aware**: Every response is informed by your Google Tasks, your conversation history, and a programmable tone/personality.
+- **Daily rating**: At the end of each day, Cronos rates your performance relative to your recent baseline — `better`, `neutral`, or `worse` — with a one-sentence justification.
+Ratings are injected into future check-ins so the coach can hold a longer-term standard.

 ---